Muff1nz/TGAG/proprog.md

 ### Professionalism in Your Approach to Software Development
 The fact that we document our work, write detailed PR’s, do sprint reviews and meeting logs.

 ### Use of Code Reviews
-In our repository we had made it so that commiting to the master branch was not possible, and Pull Requests would have to be reviewed before they could be merged.
+In our repository we had made it so that commiting to master was not possible, and Pull Requests would have to be reviewed before they could be merged.
 To review a pull request we would first make sure that the game would run.
 We would then look at for any bugs in the implemented feature, and in any systems that could be affected by the system.
 We would also look at the code to make sure there were no obvious issues with the code that could cause problems in the future.
 After the creation of some performance benchmarking tools, we would also run these on the PRs to make sure they did not cause significant degradation of the game’s performance.

 ## Individual: Michael

 ### Good Code